 A thought crossed my mind just now while reading a vegan blog: we criticise fast food culture out of privilege.
 When I was forced to eat dairy in spite of my lactose intolerance (I did not know I had), growing up as vegetarian (:. fed LOTS of dairy), I’d throw away my lunch or rather give it to a stray dog and bought chips or dholl puri, the only thing I could afford with a coin when I was given any pocket money was that, Mauritian fast food (incidentally vegan).
 Other days I’d starve just because I felt grossed out by what I was given for lunch.
 Even that was probably better than dairy.

 So it’s International Women’s Day; as many surely realise apathy towards sexism and sexism itself are still winning, everywhere and here.
 A petition to Google.
 Relatedly I’d be keen to know how many women of colour feature in these 17% women total we see in films, currently I only have TV and sporadic internet here (multiracial country with a POC majority) and even in adverts I see few women of colour (counting South African ads, otherwise I recall 2 local ads with WOC and can’t help but notice 1 hair type).
-I was mostly sharing the petition, I’m not writing more about this today.
+That will be for another day.

 I’ll write about yesterday’s obvious oppressiveness towards women by national TV director on the occasion of Women’s Day, and the oppression by a vegan group to celebrate Women’s History Month 2012 for the sake of ‘sexist white imperialist gurus’ PeTA or who knows what.
 Among the consequences of which are this blog but also the fact that there are among local followers, only 2 veg*n women perhaps.
-This article about sexism and its reinforcement in the Indian context is worth a read if you’re not familiar enough with Gandhi.
+This article about sexism and its reinforcement in the Indian context is worth a read if you’re not familiar enough with Gandhi, who was racist and casteist too.

 […]the issue goes way beyond Gandhi.
 What really matters now, and it matters deeply, is how we respond to what Gandhi did!